Bocuma747/SurfMaps/README.md

 # SurfMaps
 ## A download for every CS:S surf map.

 This has every map on KSF, as well as a few others.
-I keep it updated when new maps are released.
+I update it when new maps are released.
 If I forgot to add a map, please [leave a comment on my Steam profile](http://steamcommunity.com/profiles/76561198059389558) to let me know.

 Download link: https://mega.nz/#F!RLp1EK5b!WFWTfsxP24n2JHt9glt7rA